prankstr/hassio-s3-backup/README.md

 It's still early days so a lot..
 Some of the most noteworthy:

 - **No sensors or monitoring**
-  - The addon doesn't create any sensors in Home Assistant or provide other means for monitoring the backup.
+  - The add-on doesn't create any sensors in Home Assistant or provide other means for monitoring the backup.
 - **No generational backups**
   - Backups can be pinned to prevent deletion but there's no support for generational backups.
 - **Only supports full backups and restores.**
   - All partial backups are ignored for now.
 Partial restore can be done from Home Assistants own interface if needed.
-- **Handles all full backups, even the ones created outside of the addon.**
+- **Handles all full backups, even the ones created outside of the add-on.**
-  - Any full backup in home assistant will be recognized by the addon and synced to S3.
+  - Any full backup in home assistant will be recognized by the add-on and synced to S3.